DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    The coordinates of the Ring Region, measured from the center.

 - **Inner Radius, Outer Radius**:
-   Size of the ring region.
+   The dimensions of the ring region.

 Edge Marker Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~